gotchoices/MyCHIPs/doc/learn-protocol.md

 Each chit also contains a copy of the hash for the chit preceeding it in a sequential chain.
 In this way, the hash of the latest chit can be compared with the same point in the chain on the other end of the tally.

-This *chit chain* can be thought of as a tiny blockchain, known only to the two entities who share the tally.
+This *chit chain* can be thought of as a tiny blockchain, known only to the two entities who share the tally with the tally record itself being the first block on the chain.
-When the data is kept this way, it is very easy for the two partners to verify that they have identical information, just by comparing the hash they hold for the last consensed chit on the chain.
+When the data is kept this way, it is easier for the two partners to verify that they have identical information, just by comparing the hash they hold for the last consensed chit on the chain.

 Manual chits (transactions or settings) may originate from either end of the tally at any time.